gsbdarc/yens-onboarding-2025/docs/README.md

 ---
 # {{ page.title }}

 Welcome!
-This two-session onboarding will get you productive on Stanford GSB’s research computing cluster—the **Yens**—and ready to run real research workflows at scale.
+This two-session onboarding will get you productive on Stanford GSB’s research computing cluster —- the **Yens**, and ready to run real research workflows at scale.

 ---